Basil (Ocimum basilicum)

 What to do if Thai or Sweet basil is not available?

 While both Thai and sweet basil do have their own flavour they can be interchanged with each other.
-While the flavour of a dish will change slightly the two are complementary and so will not imbalance a dish.
+While the flavour will change slightly in the dish, their flavours do complement each other so will not imbalance a dish.

 Can I still use my basil once it turns brown?